 Hua Yu Island Introduction

-The geological composition of the Penghu Islands consists primarily of basalt, with the exception of Huayu Island, which is made up of andesite.
-Andesite is a type of volcanic rock formed from magma that cools quickly, characterized by high viscosity and slow flow.
-It typically accumulates into conical shapes near volcanic craters, unlike the blocky terrain formed by basalt.
-Huayu Island was formed approximately 65 million years ago and is the oldest and westernmost island of Penghu.
-Located northwest of Wang-an, the island is home to nearly a hundred species of native plants, which is why it has been named Huayu.
-Currently, the population is just over a hundred, as the area is abundant in fishery resources due to the convergence point of the Kuroshio Current and the Taiwan Current, and most residents engage in fishing for their livelihood.
-The highest point on the island is Yandun Mountain, at an elevation of 53 meters, located in the eastern part of the island.
-On the summit of the western part of the island stands the Huayu Lighthouse, which has a pure white tower constructed of reinforced concrete.
-It is the westernmost lighthouse in Taiwan and serves as an important landmark for Huayu.
-On the southeastern reefs, there are left footprints of the legendary Lü Dongbin's "immortal footprints," which pair with the right footprint on Tian Tai Mountain of Wang-an Island, but these can only be seen during low tide!
+The volcanic rock geology of the Penghu Islands is predominantly basalt, with the only exception being Hwa Yu Island, which consists of andesite.
+Andesite is a type of volcanic rock formed from the rapid cooling of magma, resulting in high viscosity and slow flow, typically accumulating in a conical shape near the volcano, contrasting with the tableland formed by basalt.
+It was formed approximately 65 million years ago and is the oldest and westernmost island of Penghu.
+Hwa Yu Island is located northwest of Wang-an and hosts nearly a hundred species of indigenous plants, hence its name.
+Currently, there are only a little over a hundred residents, as the area is a confluence of the Kuroshio current and the Taiwan Strait, resulting in rich fishing resources that support mainly a fishing livelihood.
+The eastern part of the island features Yandun Mountain, which stands at 53 meters above sea level, making it the highest point on the island.
+On the western part of the mountain peak, the Hwa Yu Lighthouse is built, with a pure white body made of reinforced concrete.
+It is the westernmost lighthouse in Taiwan and an important landmark of Hwa Yu Island.
+On the southeastern reef, there are purportedly the left footprint of Lü Dongbin, known as "Xian's Footprint," which pairs perfectly with the right footprint located on Tiantai Mountain on Wang-an Island.
+However, it can only be seen during low tide!